The Prudence MacLeod Prize

 Proposal

-• Artist Statement summarising current practice (no more than 500 words).
+• Artist Statement summarising current practice (no more than 300 words)

-• Rationale for undertaking the London-based residency at Acme (no more than 500 words).
+• Rationale for undertaking the London-based residency at Acme, including the potential impacts on practice and career (no more than 500 words)

-• Identify any specific requirements (e.g. access, workshops, OH&S, etc.).
+• Identify any specific requirements (e.g. access, workshops, WH&S, etc.)

 CV and Images